Blood sugar regulation

 Blood sugar regulation is the process by which the levels of blood sugar, the common name for glucose dissolved in blood plasma, are maintained by the body within a narrow range.
 This tight regulation is referred to as glucose homeostasis.
 Insulin, which lowers blood sugar, and glucagon, which raises it, are the most well known of the hormones involved, but more recent discoveries of other glucoregulatory hormones have expanded the understanding of this process.
-The gland called pancreas secrete two hormones and they are primarily responsible to regulate glucose levels in blood.
+The gland called pancreas secretes two hormones and they are primarily responsible to regulate glucose levels in blood.

 Mechanisms

 Blood sugar levels are regulated by negative feedback in order to keep the body in balance.
 The levels of glucose in the blood are monitored by many tissues, but the cells in the pancreatic islets are among the most well understood and important.

 Granule docking is an important glucose-dependent step in human insulin secretion that does not work properly in type 2 diabetes.